Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Generation guarantee of reverse process

-The corollary shows that there can be a density $\rho_\delta \in \calP_2^r$ that is arbitrarily close to $P$ in $\W$, such that the output density $q_0$ of the reverse process can approximate $\rho_\delta$ up to the same error as in Corollary \ref{cor:KL-P-P2r}.
-Note that the corollary holds when the potential function $V$ of $q$ satisfies the general condition Assumption \ref{assump:V-45}, and the OU process (corresponding to Gaussian $q$ and quadratic $V$) is only used in constructing $\rho_\delta$.
+The corollary shows that there is a density $\rho_\delta \in \calP_2^r$ that is arbitrarily close to $P$ in $\W$, such that the output density $q_0$ of the reverse process can approximate $\rho_\delta$ up to the same error as in Corollary \ref{cor:KL-P-P2r}.
+Note that the corollary holds when the potential function $V$ of $q$ satisfies the general condition Assumption \ref{assump:V-45}.
+The OU process in the proof (Lemma \ref{lemma:rho-delta-W2}) is only used in constructing $\rho_\delta$, and there are other means to construct the surrogate initial density $\rho_\delta$.